RyanYoung72443/investment-calculator/README.md

-# investment-calculator
+# Simple GoLang Projects
-A simple investment calculator in go
+A repository of simple projects written in GoLang